STOP using AUTO mode for crying out loud!

 You might also like:

-DIGITAL MARKETING 3 Quick Tips for Sales Reps - from a Marketer James Bacarro, Full-stack Marketer, Dubai 16 June 2018 Marketing and Sales departments often work in silos - which means they mind their own business and rarely collaborate.
-Not so recently, there's been...
+Marketing and Sales departments often work in silos – which means they mind their own business and rarely collaborate.
+Not so recently, there’s been a drive to remove these barriers..

 If you are planning to create a similar video on your next trip to make it more memorable..